ooni/ooni.org/content/post/uganda-social-media-tax.md

 * **Variance in blocking:** Social media censorship varies across ASNs.
 Africell, for example, attempts to block Telegram, while MTN doesn’t.
 Some Ugandan ISPs don’t block access to social media sites at all (such as Uganda Telecom, or Smile Communications who has [paid the OTT tax](https://www.busiweek.com/smile-telecom-to-pay-social-media-tax-for-its-customers/) for its customers).

 * **Circumvention tools blocked to prevent untaxed access to social media:** The blocking of circumvention tool sites also varies across ASNs.
-MTN blocks access to OpenVPN and to torproject.org, but not to the Tor network.
+MTN blocks access to VPN servers using the OpenVPN protocol and to torproject.org, but not to the Tor network.

 # Introduction